lambet6/CM3070-Final-Project/CONVENTIONS.md

 We follow **modern React Native** best practices for comments:

-1. **High-level** JSDoc-style comments on managers and domain classes that are complex or contain significant logic.
+1. **High-level** JSDoc-style comments on any function that is part of the module's public API (i.e. exported).
 For example:

         /**
          * A manager function to create and persist a new task